 It is really surprising that when a patient asks what the potential side effects of a particular medication are and how likely they are to occur, there is not a simple and easily available answer.
-In my experience, different psychiatrists will give very different answers to what the potential side effects of a particular medication may be and about how common each side effect is.
+In my experience, different psychiatrists will give very different answers to what the potential side effects of a particular medication may be and how common each side effect is.

-What are the handouts provide on these pages?
+What are the handouts provided on these pages?

 So we made handouts that list, simply and directly, the potential side effects of each medication and the percentage of patients who reported having each problem.
 Almost all the handouts are only one page long.

 These handouts are derived from the Prescribing Information (and other sources where needed).